 One of our favorite table service restaurants in EPCOT and one of Walt Disney World’s most underrated eateries literally hiding in plain sight is Spice Road Table.
 With it offering 2023 Candlelight Processional dining packages, we figured it’d be worth revisiting our most recent meal to offer you an idea of whether Spice Road Table is worth it.

 The last time we reviewed Spice Road Table, the restaurant had introduced a menu of more substantial entrees consistent with other table service restaurants at Walt Disney World.
 When it originally opened in early 2014, it was a Mediterranean small plates or tapas restaurant.

 When Walt Disney World resumed ownership of the Morocco pavilion, they reintroduced the Mediterranean small plates concept.
 What’s old is new again.
-The only real difference was a (slightly) different and more limited menu, with the more adventurous options removed.
+The only real difference was a (slightly) different and more limited menu at Spice Road Table, with the more adventurous options removed.

-This is noteworthy because Spice Road Table previously offered same-day Candlelight Processional Dining Packages, but not (to our knowledge, at least) ADRs.
-Given that every other table service restaurant sold out of Candlelight Processional Dining Packages within minutes (literally) of release, we’d highly recommend booking ASAP.
-Once word gets out about this, it’s likely Spice Road Table will also book up.
-Probably not in minutes since it’s much less popular, but still pretty quickly!
-(Thanks and credit to Kate in the comments for alerting us about this!)
+This is noteworthy because Spice Road Table previously offered same-day Candlelight Processional Dining Packages, but not ADRs.
+Given that every other table service restaurant sold out of Candlelight Processional Dining Packages within minutes (literally) of release, we’d highly recommend booking Spice Road Table.

 Here’s our review and recommendations for Spice Road Table…